What are Probiotics and The Benefits of Probiotics - Teelixir

 Some examples of excellent prebiotic-rich foods include

 By incorporating these prebiotic foods into your daily diet, you create an environment in the gut where probiotic species can thrive.
-This, in turn, allows these beneficial bacteria to produce short-chain fatty acids (SCFA) that fuel the cells lining the intestines, reduce inflammation, promote serotonin production, and provide other important benefits.
+This, in turn, allows these beneficial bacteria to produce short-chain fatty acids (SCFA) that fuel the cells lining the intestines, support comfort, promote serotonin production, and provide other important benefits.

 While these nourishing foods support the growth of good bacteria, it's essential to avoid consuming junk food, refined sugars, carbohydrates, alcohol, food additives, saturated fats, and trans fats.
 These unhealthy choices feed the "less desirable" bacteria in the gut and have a negative impact on gut health.